acoustic-content-samples/wchtools-cli/README.md

     - Retry #3 after a 4 second delay
     - Retry #4 after an 8 second delay

-  If you use the above init options to set 10 attempts, with a min of 5000 (5 seconds) and a max of 15000 (15 seconds) then retry #1 will be after a 5 second delay, retry #2 after a 10 second delay and retries #3 through #9 will all use the maximum 15 second delay,  for that particular WCH API request.
-Each WCH API request (eg, to create or update an asset or content item) will be attempted the maximum number of attempts set, and start at the minimum retry attempt time (the settings are per artifact pushed or pulled, not per push command).
+  If you use the above init options to set 10 attempts, with a min of 5000 (5 seconds) and a max of 15000 (15 seconds) then retry #1 will be after a 5 second delay, retry #2 after a 10 second delay and retries #3 through #9 will all use the maximum 15 second delay,  for that particular Acoustic Content API request.
+Each Acoustic Content API request (eg, to create or update an asset or content item) will be attempted the maximum number of attempts set, and start at the minimum retry attempt time (the settings are per artifact pushed or pulled, not per push command).

 #### Specifying a network timeout value